 4.2.
 Morphological variability of Systellaspis debilis (Clade 1).

 Our analyses showed that specimens from the North Atlantic had lower average PC1 values than those from the South Atlantic and Indian Oceans (Fig XX) and suggested significant morphological differences between shrimp populations in these regions.
-In particular, the strongly correlated morphological traits with both PC1 and PC2, the number of spines in the posterior row on the merus of the third and anterior row of the merus of the fourth pereopod, were significantly higher in individuals collected from the Indian Ocean.
+In particular, , the number of spines in the posterior row on the merus of the third and anterior row of the merus of the fourth pereopod, were significantly higher in individuals collected from the Indian Ocean.
 Individuals from the South Atlantic, on the other hand, had a higher average number of spines in the posterior row on the merus of the fourth pereopod than individuals from other geographic groups.
 Finally, the lowest average number of spines on the third and fourth pereopod and the number of teeth on the left side of the fourth segment were observed in the North Atlantic group, highlighting the differences in morphology across geographic regions.
-For the Oplophoridae species, external parts – epipodits - of both third and fourth pairs or pereopods were shown to play an important role in grooming and gill-cleaning mechanisms (Vereshchaka et al., 2021).
-In some species, they can also participate in mating as a holding structure (Lunina et al., 2018).
-Additionally, the number of lateral serrations on the pleon on the left side of the fourth abdominal segment was only slightly higher in individuals from the South Atlantic compared to those from the Indian Ocean.
-However, the role of the armor of the fourth somite’s pleon is unclear.

 Crosnier (1989) found variations in the rostrum-carapace length of S. debilis specimens from different geographic locations including Northern and Southern Madagascar, Northern and Southern Atlantic, and the Philippines.
 Our results indicated that the Lr/Lc rate of specimens from the Northern Atlantic was less homogeneous compared to those from the Indian Ocean, which could potentially be correlated with their haplotype.
 These findings support the notion of genetic and morphological variation among S. debilis populations across different regions.